iamklager/DotA-2-Laning-Advisor/README.md

 Last, the patch for which this dashboard holds is shown in the top left of the UI.

 Each chart is interactive and hovering over a given element will display its exact value.

+Additional settings can be adjusted in the *input_constants.R* script in the *Code/General Project Setup* folder.
+These include the selected patch, the most important stats displayed in the first chart, the stat selected by default, the range of possible levels, and the colors to use for your and the enemy hero.

 ## FAQ